AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### ControlD

-[ControlD](https://controld.com/free-dns) is public DNS service which provides ads, malware, and social media blocking.
+[ControlD](https://controld.com/free-dns) is a customizable DNS service with proxy capabilities.
+This means it not only blocks things (ads, porn, etc.), but can also unblock websites and services.

 #### Non-filtering